iwaitlyd/Dell-T640-fan-speed/README.md

 This script depend on nvidia-smi, ipmitool.

-nvidia-smi is used to get all GPUs' temprature.<br>
+nvidia-smi is used to get GPU temprature.<br>
 ipmitool is used to send the fan adjustment command.<br>
 ipmitool raw 0x30 0x30 0x01 0x00 # adjust fan speed by iDrac<br>
 ipmitool raw 0x30 0x30 0x01 0x01 # adjust fan speed manually<br>